bbauska/JS-svg/README.md

     -&gt; Uncaught ReferenceError: a is not defined
 </pre>

-However, if we defined the same variable outside that function, it would be visible from *within* the function.
+However, if we defined the same variable outside that function, it would be visible from
+<i>within</i> the function.

 <pre>
 const a = 1;